 Halloween is a great excuse to mix things up in the kitchen.
 Cookies become ghosts, anything long and skinny becomes a witch's finger, and we can use pumpkin in everything.
 The possibilities are endless.

 The holiday season for most people means lots of sugar and junk food with the constant stream of treats coming and going, but sweet treats don't always have to be packed with sugar and empty calories.

-Our fitness friends over at Popsugar put together a lengthy list of healthy Halloween treats and I've included some of my favorites here!
-Satisfied sweet tooth and no weight gain = a truly Happy Halloween.
+Our fitness friends over at Popsugar put together a lengthy list of healthy Halloween treats, and we've included some of our favorites here.
+Satisfied sweet tooth and no weight gain = a truly happy Halloween.

 Pumpkin-Carrot Bars with Cream Cheese Frosting

 - 2 teaspoons pumpkin pie spice